9 min

 The Bottom Line

-Like any significant dietary change, keto has both benefits and potential drawbacks that vary by individual.
-The key is:
+Like any significant dietary change, it has benefits and potential drawbacks that vary by individual.
+Some people thrive on it.
+Others do better with moderate carbs.
+Both outcomes are fine.

-2. Monitoring your individual response with health markers
+2. Monitoring your individual response with real health markers

 3. Working with healthcare providers if you have medical conditions

-4. Focusing on whole foods rather than processed keto products
+4. Focusing on whole foods instead of processed “keto” products

 Want to learn more about the science behind keto?
 Download our Evidence-Based Keto Resource Guide with links to key research studies and reliable information sources.